thackernick/EconData_Viz/README.md

 - graphs

   - PNG files of all the generated graphs.
-  - Use these as references or directly in your reports.
+  - Use these as references or directly in the slide deck.

 # **Getting Started**